storj/storj/docs/design/storage-node-deployment-windows-home.md

 * Storage Node (binary)
     * Shares drive with satellite network.
     * Writes storage node operation related errors to log file
+    * Has pulse endpoint that can be hit for knowing if the storage node is alive and healthy.
 * Error gui application
     * Shows errors from log file
     * Notifies user of service errors.